Monday, November 20, 2017

 Other clues to how dark the Pullman green color of the Narcissus:

 the Seashore Trolley Museum's annual report from 1969.
 The Narcissus arrived at Seashore Trolley Museum on Halloween in 1969.
 The trip from Sabattus to Kennebunkport was quite a media event.
-In preparation, Museum volunteers "temporarily" attached new masonite strips on the Narcissus, and painted the strips in Pullman green, and authentically lettered the strips with Portland-Lewiston Interurban.
+In preparation, Museum volunteers "temporarily" attached new masonite strips on the Narcissus, painted the strips in Pullman green, and authentically lettered the strips with Portland-Lewiston Interurban.
 Those masonite strips are still with the Narcissus today.
 The Pullman green color on the masonite strips looks almost black.

 The masonite strip was painted Pullman green in 1969.